paulwratt/IchigoJam-BASIC-english/README.md

 # IchigoJam-BASIC-english
 IchigoJam BASIC command list command reference (English) (https://ichigojam.github.io/RPi/)

-This repo is an English translation of the Japanese text available from [IchigoJam-BASIC repo](https://github.com/fu-sen/IchigoJam-BASIC) by [fu-sen](https://github.com/fu-sen).
+This repo is an English translation of the Japanese text available from [IchigoJam-BASIC repo](https://github.com/fu-sen/IchigoJam-BASIC) by [fu-sen](https://github.com/fu-sen) ([StrawberryJamRecipe](https://15jamrecipe.jimdo.com/)).
 It also replicates the http://ijprg.netlify.com/ access too, at http://prjij.netlify.com, used with MixJuice and the PanCake board.
 It should also work with IchigoLatte.
-I have also added the alias files (GSB.txt, RTN.txt) as well as replicating files for IF~THEN~ELSE and FOR~NEXT.
+I have also added the alias files (GSB.txt, RTN.txt) as well as replicating files for IF-THEN-ELSE and FOR-NEXT.
 I also have added seperate functions, statements and commands Quick Lists, and beginings of a constants text file as well.

-See [IchigoJam.md](./IchigoJam.md) for more info about the armv6 LPC1114FN28 project.
+If you are a westerner, see [IchigoJam.md](./IchigoJam.md) for more info about the armv6 LPC1114FN28 project.
 The original README.md follows ...

 ## IchigoJam BASIC RPi Pinouts
 <img src="https://ichigojam.github.io/RPi/image/pin.png" alt="IchigoJam BASIC RPi Pinouts" title="IchigoJam BASIC RPi Pinouts">